mpv-player/mpv/DOCS/interface-changes.rst

     - the "subprocess" command does not connect spawned processes' stdin to mpv's stdin anymore.
 Instead, stdin is connected to /dev/null by default.
       To get the old behavior, set the "passthrough_stdin" argument to true.
+    - key/value list options do not accept ":" as item separator anymore, only ",".
+This means ":" is always considered part of the value.
  --- mpv 0.32.0 ---
     - change behavior when using legacy option syntax with options that start with two dashes (``--`` instead of a ``-``).
 Now, using the recommended